 Train prison-impacted musicians in music, media, and administration skills.

-We provide prison-impacted musicians with resources and support they need to flourish artistically.
 In bringing our projects to life, we create opportunities for prison-impacted people to work with us as paid contractors.
 This allows them to earn income and learn key skills in music production, video editing, graphic design, and business operations.
 We also provide paid opportunities for returning citizens to gain experience in non-profit administration, development, and communications.

 Build a strong community of musicians, activists, and listeners.

+We build strong, long-lasting relationships with musicians, so that we can support their well-being and artistic development.
 We were built on a DIY spirit of social justice and engage in activist efforts that benefit our community, whether it be showing up to a parole hearing or supplying people in prisons with musical instruments.

 WHO WE WORK WITH